 Many families have been forced to live in tent camps where the safety of the children is jeopardized.
 Health workers in these camps report rising numbers of young rape victims, some as young as 12 years of age.
 The entire structure of their lives has been affected.

-marks the two year update after the Haiti earthquake of January 12, 2012, and brings us some good news from Haiti.
+UNICEF's 2012 Report marks the two-year update after the Haiti earthquake of January 12, 2012, and brings us some good news from Haiti.

 It is estimated that 1/2 million are still in tent cities, and some of them are being moved to upgraded plywood housing.

-While one half of the debris has been removed, we are reminded that for many who lived in dire poverty prior to the earthquake, moving to the camps was a better alternative.
+While one half of the debris has been removed, we are reminded that for many people who lived in dire poverty before the earthquake, the move to the camps was a better alternative.

 Many schools have reopened, but only 1/2 of the eligible students are attending, where they receive their only meal of the day.